PrincetonUniversity/Introduction-to-Kokkos/Example/README.md

 Loading required modules:

-If working on Princeton University clusters, for example Della, you'd need to load required dependencies before you can compile your code (i.e. cmake (already present in `/usr/bin`), C++ compiler & NVIDIA cuda compiler).
+If working on Princeton University clusters, for example Della, you'd need to load required dependencies before you can compile your code (i.e. cmake, C++ compiler & NVIDIA cuda compiler).
 Use the following modules to do this:

 ```
-    module load rh/devtoolset/9 cudatoolkit/11.7
+    module load cudatoolkit/11.7
 ```

 Compiling for CPUs